Pat Hitchcock: Career

-In early 1949, her parents arrived in London to make Stage Fright, Hitchcock's first British-made feature film since emigrating to Hollywood.
+In early 1949, her parents arrived in London to make Stage Fright, Hitchcock's first British-made feature film since immigrating to Hollywood.
 Pat did not know she would have a walk-on part in the film until her parents arrived.
 Because she bore a resemblance to the star, Jane Wyman, her father asked if she would mind also doubling for Wyman in the scenes that required "danger driving".

 She had supporting roles in three of her father's films.
 In Stage Fright (1950), she played a jolly acting student named Chubby Bannister, one of Wyman's school chums; Strangers on a Train (1951), playing Barbara Morton, sister of Anne Morton (Ruth Roman), the lover of Guy Haines (Farley Granger); and Caroline in Psycho (1960).
 In this role, she offers to share her tranquilizers with Marion Crane (Janet Leigh), having received them from her mother prior to her wedding night.
 Hitchcock was an extra in her father's film Sabotage (1936).
 She and her mother, Alma Reville, are in the crowd waiting for, then watching, the Lord Mayor's Show parade.

-Hitchcock also worked for Jean Negulesco on The Mudlark (1950), which starred Irene Dunne and Sir Alec Guinness, playing a palace maid, and again was cast as a maid in the first episode of the 1953 television series Life with Father.
+Hitchcock also worked for Jean Negulesco on The Mudlark (1950), which starred Irene Dunne and Alec Guinness, playing a palace maid, and again was cast as a maid in the first episode of the 1953 television series Life with Father.
 She had a bit-part in DeMille's The Ten Commandments (1956).